kwu5/CSC642_ASMT5/README.md

 # CSC642_ASMT5

 This project is for CSC642 Assignment5.

-There are dugs in database, which will be fixed later.
-Adding, editing and deleting button is not functioning so far.
+Database is not working so that "Add", "Delete", "Edit" function in app is not functioning .
+Sample data is made in app to perform its basic funtions.

+Notification function is not set up by this time.

+Otherthan that, all necessary interactions of app perform normally.

 Video link: https://youtu.be/Ik1-QuOPXKo.